RishithaPatel1816/COA/RISCV.md

 ![image](https://github.com/user-attachments/assets/4e77af92-7d3e-4eb5-a323-803917db18fe)

 - Why we don't have sbu similar to lbu?
-- It is because store just copy oasting of things, there will be no sign extension made as in load 🤦‍♀️
+- It is because store just copy pasting of things, there will be no sign extension made as in load 🤦‍♀️
 ```assembly
 # Assume x1 has 0xABCDEF00
 sw     x1, 0(x2)